thboudale/ssh-run-fork/CONTRIBUTING.md

 To run tests locally you need to:

-1. Install pytest
+1. Install `bats` (bash test runner) using apt or any suitable package manager

     ```
-    pip install pytest
+    apt-get install bats
     ```

-2. Install required deps, including `docker-py` and `bitbucket_pipes_toolkit`

-    ```
-    pip install docker[tls] bitbucket_pipes_toolkit
-    ```

-3. Make sure you've set up all required environment variables required for testing.
+2. Make sure you've set up all required environment variables required for testing.
 Usually, these are the same variables that are required for a pipe to run.

-4. Run pytest
+3. Run bats
     ```
-    pytest test/test.py -v
+    bats test/test*
     ```

 In addition to that, you can manually build and run a docker container to test your changes: